scotchka/scotchka.github.io/2019/03/30/why_is_an_omnivore_a_kind_of_vegetarian.rst

 We see that a ``Vegetarian`` or ``Carnivore`` can be replaced by an ``Omnivore``, so our class hierarchy obeys Liskov Substitution.
-This example also illustrates a general rule: a method of the child class should accept an argument class that is less restrictive (or not more restrictive) than the corresponding method of the parent class.
+This example also illustrates a general rule: a method of the child class should accept an argument that is less restrictive (or not more restrictive) than the corresponding method of the parent class.
 An ``Omnivore`` can eat either ``Vegetable`` or ``Meat``, whereas a ``Vegetarian`` or ``Carnivore`` can only eat one of the food classes.
-Putting it more formally, argument classes are "contravariant".
+In other words, even though a child class is more specific than its parent, the child's methods take arguments that are more general.
+This property of arguments is known as "contravariance".